 Reliable statistics concerning the numbers and percentages of seamen who died are not available.
 The recorded shipwreckes and deaths show it was a much safer job than sailing with the VOC to the West.
 In this line of business a mortality rate of fifty percent was pretty normal.
 Of course, then they were longer away, so the time at risk increased too.

-The fact whales had to be caught away from the islands, also meant dead whales could no longer be dragged to the landing stations to be processed into train-oil, etc. The distance was too great and it would be too time consuming.
+The fact whales had to be caught away from the islands, also meant dead whales could no longer be dragged to the landing stations to be processed into train-oil.
+The distance was too great and it would be too time consuming.
 Efficiency demanded that whales were being processed at high sea.
 As a result the stations at Spitsbergen were abandoned in the 1650s.
 The last one that was abandoned, was in 1660.
-They did not cook the blubber on board the ships, for it was too risky for burning the ship down.
+Although the whales from then on were cut at sea, they did not cook the blubber on board the ships.
+It was too risky for burning the ship down.
 After the blubber was cut off, it was conserved in airtight barrels to be cooked back at home.

 Free whaling for everyone

 The Republic also started whaling on the other side of the Pond, in their colony of New Netherland.
 In 1629 the West-Indische Compagnie (WIC) ‘Dutch West India Company’ bought land in Delaware Bay from the Lena’pe native tribe.
-Among other with an aim at commercial whaling (Romm, 2010).
+Among other with an aim at commercial whaling (Romm 2010).
 The piece of land in Delaware Bay is where the settlement of Swaanendael was founded, the modern town of Lewes, and is where the Dutch would start hunting at whales in 1631.
-The eighty, first settlers at Swaanendael from the Republic even left with a ship called De Walvis ‘the whale’ in the year 1630.
+The eighty, first settlers from the Republic at the new settlement of Swaanendael even left with a ship called De Walvis ‘the whale’ in the year 1630.
 However, it turned out to be a disaster.
 Most of the settlers were killed by the native tribes soon after their arrival in 1632, possibly due to a misunderstanding.
-In the year that followed, another attempt was made to start whaling in Delaware Bay, also at Cape May (Degener, 2012).
+In the year that followed, another attempt was made to start whaling in Delaware Bay, also at Cape May (Degener 2012).
 But they lacked the skills and decent qualtity harpoons to hunt whales properly.
 No Basques there to teach them.
-Despite whaling did not develop in the New Netherland colony into a business, it did was the start of American whaling history.
+Despite whaling did not develop in the New Netherland colony into a business, it is the start of American whaling history anyway.

-Besides the Republic, also the cities of Bremen and especially of Hamburg participated in whaling along the southern coast of the North Sea.
+Besides the Republic, also the cities of Bremen and especially of Hamburg along the southern coast of the North Sea, participated in whaling too.
 That was when the charter of the Noordsche Compagnie ended.
 These cities fitted out about sixty ships every season.
 From the mid-fifteenth century, Bremen and Hamburg claimed to be a Freie Reichsstadt, a free imperial city, not belonging to any duchy or lord.
 Their way of doing business was comparable with that of the Republic and many connections and relations existed between both.
-From 1640, the city of Hamburg also had its own landing station on the westcoast of Spitsbergen, called Hamburg-Bucht, or in Dutch Hamburger Baaytje.
+From 1640, the city of Hamburg also had its own landing station and trywork on the westcoast of Spitsbergen, called Hamburg-Bucht, or in Dutch Hamburger Baaytje.
 Like the Republic, the ‘German’ cities of Bremen and Hamburg also preferred the principle of international free trade.
 This contrary to Denmark, England and Sweden, which adhered (and adhere) mercantilism, a protective trade policy.
-German is written between quotations marks because in the eighteenth century there was no such thing as a German state yet.
+De term ‘German’ is written between quotations marks because in the eighteenth century there was no such thing as a German State yet.
 Only a collection of principalities, counties and (free) cities.

 The fluit ships of the Dutch Republic were being adjusted as well halfway the seventeenth century.
 Ships were regularly sandwiched by pack-ice.
 As such not so bad.
-As soon as the wind turned, they could free themselves again.
-Things became dangerous when the wind continued to blow from one direction, and was strong.
-Then the pressure became too strong, and the ice would crush the ship.
-On average about four percent of the ships were lost on a yearly basis (Feddersen, 1991).
+As soon as the wind turned, they could free themselves again from the embrace of ice.
+Things became dangerous when the wind would continue to blow from one direction, and was strong.
+Then the pressure on the ship became too strong, and the ice would crush the ship.
+On average about four percent of the ships were lost on a yearly basis (Feddersen 1991).
 To give more protection, bow and hull of the fluit ships were strengthened with a second skin, called verdubbelen ‘to double’.
 This ijshuid ‘ice-skin’ protected the ship better against drifting ice.
 Albeit, having a whale carcass between ship and pack-ice was still the best protection against pressing ice, according to the ice-sea seafarers.
-Also, facilities were added to the ship to carry six or seven sloops.
+Also, facilities were added to the ship to carry six or seven hunting sloops.

 At the end of the seventeenth century another ship type was introduced, the bootschiff or bootschip ‘boat-ship.
 It had, among other, a robust bow and, in comparison to the fluit ship, a broader deck.
 A wider deck was necessary because, as said, the blubber had to be processed at sea from the mid-seventeenth century onward.
 Cutting and storing the blubber onboard the ship needed more space on deck.
 The bootschip was the standard whaling ship of the eighteenth century.
 Later the brig, in Dutch brik and in German Brigg, followed.